 - 1. Monitoring chronic disease. - 2.
 Follow-up Services after you have been diagnosed with a disease. - 3.
 Testing and diagnosis for specific diseases for which you have been determined to be at high risk for contracting, based on factors determined by national standards. - 4.
 Services provided when you show signs or symptoms of a specific disease or disease process. - 5.
 Non-routine gynecological Visits. - 6.
-Treatment of a medical condition or problem identified during the course of the preventive screening exam.
+Treatment of a medical condition or problem identified during the course of the preventive screening exam, such as removal of a polyp during a sigmoidoscopy.